I

 If you're not going to use your batteries for extended periods, leave the charger plugged in and let it float/maintain.
 Lead acids self

-discharge, and in some cases you can return to find your equipment disabled, and your batteries ruined, if the charger is not left on.
+discharge, and in some cases you can return to find your equipment disabled, and your batteries ruined if the charger is not left on.

 Do I need temperature compensation on my charger?